 Content

-History is always in dialogue with the contemporary world.
-For communities as well as for individuals, memory is the foundation for making meaning in the present, and for shaping the future.
-This unit explores dangerous and creative memories within the Christian community.
-It equips you with skills, approaches and new perspectives so as to tell more nuanced and interesting stories that go beyond media stereotypes.
+This unit explores dangerous and creative memories within the Christian community from the second century until the 1400s, noting that history is always in dialogue with the contemporary world.
+It equips you with skills, approaches and new perspectives to tell nuanced and interesting stories.
 Using historical case studies that still resonate today, we will explore how and why some assumptions about the church and people of faith proved widely popular, while other Christian histories have been forgotten, neglected or distorted.
 We will focus in particular on disagreement and divergence of opinion in order to understand the impact of particular kinds of source material and how historical tradition can serve particular purposes.
 We will explore how memories of people and events have been shaped and show how new work drawing on different sources and asking new questions can enrich, enliven and challenge understandings of the past.
-Within a timeline of 2000 years, case studies will explore issues such as nationalism, gender and the body, economics, and cross-cultural contact.
+Within a timeline that covers the Early Church and Middle Ages, we will explore key events and ideas that shape and re-shape the church's memory and identity.

 Unit code: CH8020P